 WHAT CAN I DO IF I WAS A VICTIM OF A RESIDENTIAL FIRE?

 If you were affected by a residential fire, at an apartment building, a condo, or a home, you may be able to seek financial compensation for damage.
 Many residential building fires could have been avoided had proper precautions been taken, and many are caused by acts of negligence or strict liability, including:

 - Failure to install a smoke detector or alarm system

 - Defective heating or electrical units

-Contact a San Antonio personal injury lawyer at Wyatt Law Firm, Ltd. today if you would like to discuss your legal rights and options after a residential fire.
+Contact a San Antonio personal injury lawyer at Wyatt Law Firm, PLLC. today if you would like to discuss your legal rights and options after a residential fire.
 Should you retain our law firm, you won’t owe us a dime unless/until we secure financial compensation for you.
 Call today for a free case evaluation.